China eases Covid quarantine and lockdown measures

 Videos all year have shown guards dragging people out of their homes, including viral footage from Hangzhou last week which showed a man fighting off officials.

-The changes are the strongest sign yet that China is moving away from its zero-Covid policy and looking to "live with the virus", as is the case elsewhere in the world.
-This comes as the country is seeing its biggest wave of infections - over 30,000 each day.

-On Wednesday, health authorities also announced a raft of new rules rolling back current restrictions:
+On Wednesday, health authorities also announced several other new rules easing restrictions nationwide.
+The National Health Commission said:

 - Restrictions like lockdowns should be applied to more precisely identified areas - for example certain buildings, units and floors as opposed to whole neighbourhood or city-wide lockdowns